KAGR

 MEMBERSHIP APPLICATION

-We hold general members meetings on the third Thursday of every month at the Gympie Art Gallery and welcome input from all of our members.
+We hold general members meetings at Gympie & District Landcare at 9:30 AM on the third Tuesday of every month.
+We welcome input from all of our members.
 Come along and share your interest with like-minded people.